kirillDanshin/go-monkey/README.md

 Hello Compiler!
 Hello Compiler!
 Hello Compiler!
-Eval():0: ReferenceError: abc is not defined
+Eval():0: ReferenceError: not_exists is not defined
 ```

 Value